 An assault in Massachusetts is an attempt to use physical force against another person or show intention to use force against them.
 Assault may be committed in either of two ways.
 It is either an attempted battery or an immediately threatened battery.

-Elements of a Simple Assault
+Elements of a Simple Assault Charge in Massachusetts

 The first type of assault occurs when the defendant intended to commit a battery but was unsuccessful.
 A battery is the harmful or offensive, unpermitted touching of another person.
 A good example of this would be intentionally swinging a baseball bat at someone and missing.